 Automatic cars are less popular and more expensive than manual ones, but they should be available if booked on time.
 If you are travelling to Madeira in high season, remember to book your car well in advance for best selection of cars.
 One of the best rated on Trustpilot websites we know is Discovercars.
 They offer car rental services in around 10 000 destinations, and luckily also on Madeira Island.

 #9 See the Nuns’ Valley from above … and below

-Curral das Freiras (Valley of the Nuns) is one of my favourite places in Madeira.
-Located only half an hour from Funchal, it gives the impression of being on a different island.
+Curral das Freiras (Valley of the Nuns) is one of my favorite places in Madeira.
+Located only half an hour from Funchal, it makes you feel like you are on a different island.

 From above, we can admire it from the beautiful Eira do Serrado viewpoint, a common stop during many day tours.
-For all mountain lovers I also recommed staying for at least one night in the hotel carrying the same name – Eira do Serrado Hotel and Spa.
+For all mountain lovers, I also recommend staying for at least one night in the hotel carrying the same name – Eira do Serrado Hotel and Spa.

-However, we should not see the Nuns Valley only from above.
+However, we should not see the Nun’s Valley only from above.
 It is worth hiking down to the valley and strolling around its villages, for example to the spring where you can swim in the summer – Poco dos Chefes.
-Getting lost somewhere in the narrow valley street we will see the real, somewhat hidden Madeira, which is far from the luxurious hotel districts in Funchal.
+Getting lost somewhere in the narrow valley streets, we will see the real, somewhat hidden Madeira, which is far from the luxurious hotel districts in Funchal.